WASPS AND HORNETS

-Offering wasp nest removals in: Reading, Reading, Tilehurst, Caversham, Wokingham, Shinfield, Arborfield, Woodley, Earley, Newbury, Chieveley, Thatcham, Basingstoke, Hook, Camberley and surrounding areas.
+Offering wasp nest removals in: Reading, Tilehurst, Purley on Thames, Caversham, Wokingham, Shinfield, Arborfield, Three Mile Cross, Woodley, Earley, Newbury, Chieveley, Thatcham, Basingstoke, Hook, Camberley and surrounding areas.
 Our price includes a full survey, written report, all labour and materials.
 All of our operatives are fully trained, experienced members of the NPTA and we have comprehensive public liability insurance.

 There are no hidden costs for additional nests found on site, we’ll ensure your home is wasp or hornet free for the price quoted.